2011–12 Brisbane Roar FC (women) season

-The 2011–12 season will be Brisbane Roar W-League Team's 4th season in the W-League.
-They will be looking to successfully defend their silverware, having won the Grand Final the season before.
+The 2011–12 season was Brisbane Roar Football Club (W-League)'s fourth season, in the W-League.
+Brisbane Roar finished 2nd in their W-League season, fishing as runners-up in the Grand Final.
+They looked to successfully defend their silverware, having won the Grand Final the season before.

 On 2 August 2011, the club confirmed they would be supplied with kits and training gear by German multinational apparel company Puma, to which the women's team will wear also.
 It is the first time in the history of the club and W-League that they will not be wearing a kit that is made by Hummel.
 On 4 October 2011, 3 weeks out from the start of the 2011–12 A-League season, The World Game reported that the Bakrie Group had struck a 10-year deal to take 70% ownership of the club, with the other 30% being occupied by the FFA.